cs-parttime-2020-fall/210111-js-dom-selectors-practice-autumn-ragland/README.md

 1. Select the assignment title from the dom and output the text only to the console.
 1. Create a new class `title` that sets the font to italic.
 Apply this class to the assignment title using javascript.
-1. Select the container div and change the text color inside of the black border to `##DBA159` using javascript.
+1. Select the container div and change the text color to `#DBA159` using javascript.
 1. Prompt the user to enter a value then update the text `User Value Here...` to the value entered by the user as an H1 using javascript.

 Bonus

 Ask the user to confirm if they want to update the text `User Value Here...`.
 If they choose okay prompt them for new text and update the text displayed to the text entered by the user as an H1.
 If they choose cancel do nothing.